jeff1evesque/pocketsphinx/README.md

 TR = 3 x RT
 ```

+The *translation time* (TR) can be verified by checking the output from the command `pocketsphinx_continuous`.
+This command will output many lines.
+However, the ones of particular relevance have a very specific form.

 ###Translation Accuracy

 Depending on whether additional *Acoustic*, or *Lanuguage* models are used, the translation accuracy can be significantly influenced.
 Generally, the *Acoustic model* describes the sounds of the language, whereas the *Language model* describes the probability of word sequences.
 In order to create our own acoustic model, we need to utilize the *SphinxTrain* submodule in this repository.
 To create our own language model, we need to use *srilm*, a non-free licensed tool.